 Boughton Green Road

-This course will develop analytical and evaluative research skills and provide students with an opportunity to undertake an individual piece of original research.
+This course will develop your analytical and evaluative research skills and will provide you with the opportunity to undertake an individual piece of original research.

 - Module code: LAWM036

 - Module code: LAWM020